pfrancis113/Project3/README.md

 ![Image of Welcome](https://github.com/pfrancis113/Project3/blob/master//FL6.png)

 ### OVERVIEW of PROJECT
 Fit Life is a wholistic fitness lifesstyle app.
 It began as the final project for the coding bootcamp, and was created by a 6-person development team.
-The project morphed along the way ultimately growing in scope to allow each team member to test their skill and explore an are of interest / focus...
+The project morphed along the way ultimately growing in scope to allow each team member to test their programming skill and explore an area of interest / focus...

 ## Here you will find...
-This repository features the WORKOUT PAGE
+This repository features the "WORKOUT OF THE DAY" page.

-It is an initial foray into the world of a web-based athlete management software solutions and component-based programming using React
+It is an initial foray into the world of web-based athlete management software solutions and component-based programming using React.

 ## Features
 1. Workout table/journal